seangwright/typescript-functional-extensions/README.md

 ## Monads

-Below are the monads included in this package and examples of their use.
+Below are the monads included in this package and examples of their use (more examples of all monads and their methods can be found in the library unit tests).

 ### Maybe

 `Maybe` represents a value that might or might not exist.

+#### Some/None/From

 ```typescript
 const maybe = Maybe.some('apple');